 When you have a coolant leak we usually see antifreeze underneath the automobile when you leave the parking space.

 Unfortunately, if it leaks slowly enough you won't see any wetness under these Chevrolet Cruze models.

 Therefore, one of the first complaints that you'll hear from drivers is an odd gurgling sound.
 This is a direct symptom of a low coolant system.

 As the driver continues to lose coolant they might find intermittent heat operation on their Chevrolet Cruze.
 When the system becomes depleted enough drivers complain of no heat at all.

 Finally, the temperature sensor mounted at the top of the thermostat connects to the vehicle computer input sensor network.
 Some of these automobiles set a code P0597 through P0599.

 These codes stand for communication errors between the temperature sensor and the vehicle's main computer.
 This is the black, two wire sensor you see on the top side of the thermostat housing.

-Although I usually recommend strategic automotive electrical diagnosis before replacing parts, I have seen this check engine light issue enough to just go ahead and replace thermostat housing assembly on the Chevrolet Cruz and Chevrolet Sonic models with the four-cylinder engine.
-This includes the Turbo charged models that you find in some Sonics and Turbo Cruze models.
+However, I have seen this check engine light issue enough to just go ahead and replace the thermostat housing assembly on the Chevrolet Cruz and Chevrolet Sonic models.

 The procedure includes removing the four bolts to separate the housing from the engine block.
 It's necessary to clean the surface before installing the new parts.